iltuoconsulenteit/DocCropper/README.md

 - **Free** – Watermark applied, up to five images per project, LAN access disabled
 - **Pro** – No watermark and unlimited images, but still restricted to local access
 - **Full** – Unlocks LAN access so DocCropper can run on an office server
+- *DEMO-FULL-DC* is a hidden key that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.

 To activate Pro or Full editions:
 - Provide a valid license key in `settings.json`, `.env`, or the Licenses panel
-- Developer keys unlock all features for testing when `DOCROPPER_DEV_LICENSE` matches your `license_key`
+  - Developer keys unlock all features when `DOCROPPER_DEV_LICENSE` matches your `license_key` or the key ends with `-DEV`.
+Saving such a key through the Licenses panel now automatically sets the edition to **Full** and enables mobile signing.
+The installers store developer keys in `env/developer.env` with `DOCROPPER_LICENSE_LEVEL=full` so subsequent runs start in developer mode.
+    When a developer key is active the tray menu includes an **Update Branch** option.
  - Mobile signing is enabled automatically when a developer key is used
 - You can generate a suitable `.env` by running `scripts/setup_license.bat` (or `.sh` / `.command`) and entering your details
 - Set `LICENSE_CHECK=true` to verify the key with a remote server.
 With `LICENSE_CHECK=false` (default) the app trusts the provided key.